NVIDIA/nv-ingest/docs/user-guide/developer-guide/kubernetes-dev.md

 ## Kubernetes cluster

 To start you need a Kubernetes cluster.
-To get started, we recommend using `kind` which creates a single Docker container with a Kubernetes cluster inside it.
+To get started we recommend using `kind` which creates a single Docker container with a Kubernetes cluster inside it.

-Also, because this the `kind` cluster needs access to the GPUs on your system you need to install `kind-with-gpus`.
-The easiest way to do this is following the instructions laid out in this GitHub repo https://github.com/klueska/kind-with-gpus-examples/tree/master
+Also because this the `kind` cluster needs access to the GPUs on your system you need to install `kind-with-gpus`.
+The easiest way to do this is following the instructions laid out in this Github repo https://github.com/klueska/kind-with-gpus-examples/tree/master

 Benefits of this: